archaeans/archaea-simulation/README.md

 - OpenFOAM: OpenFOAM requires stl geometries to run it's solvers behind the scenes.
 (Pre-Alpha)
-- EnergyPlus: EnergyPlus requires idf schema to run simulations via LadybugTools.
+- EnergyPlus: EnergyPlus requires idf schema to run simulations.
+It happen via LadybugTools.
 (MVP)
 - UWG: Urban weather generator is a solver to calculate effects on urban microclimate.
 It creates new .epw file for EnergyPlus simulations.